Sneeky-Man/The_Project/ROADMAP.md

 ###### Version 1.1
 This is attempting to allow the game to be played in multiplayer on LAN.
 This is not necessary, but something I want to achieve.
-If not achieved within the project timeframe, I can always do it after i submit the project
+If not achieved within the project timeframe, I can always do it after I submit the project
 * LAN Multiplayer
 * Button Remapping, and other accessibility stuff